kircherlab/MPRAsnakeflow/docs/quickstart.rst

 Getting started
 =====================

+We highly recommend as first start the MPRAsnakeflow :ref:`Tutorial` or the :ref:`Assignment example` and :ref:`Count example` examples.
+Here we provide a quick overview what you need to start the workflow.

+MPRAsnakeflow exoists of two subworkflows, :ref:`Assignment` and :ref:`Experiment`.
+This quickstart shows the configuration for both and you have to leave out the respective part for if you only want to run one of them.

-1. Create an :code:`experiment.csv` in the format below, including the header.
+1. **Experiment workflow only:** Create an :code:`experiment.csv` in the format below, including the header.
    `DNA_BC_F` or `RNA_BC_F` is name of the gzipped fastq of the forward read of the DNA or RNA from the defined condition and replicate.
    `DNA_UMI` or `RNA_UMI` is the corresponding index read with UMIs (excluding sample barcodes), and `DNA_BC_R` or `RNA_BC_R` of the reverse read.